theKidOfArcrania/A.R.M.S./README.md

 ###Bulk XR (Shotgun)

 - Unique Passive: *Tanky:* Takes reduced damage from all attacks
-- If shotgun is complete, becomes *Thorny:* Attackers damage themselves a little if they directly damage Bulk.
+- If shotgun is complete, becomes *Thorny:* Attackers damage themselves a little if they damage Bulk.
 - Event Cards
 	1. **Riot Shield:** When played, blocks the next source of damage from anything
 	2. **Armor Suit:** Grants X Shield for the next X turns that recharges.